Anticipated closing costs

 • Title Insurance

-Sellers: As we get through the details of your deal, not only will I work to get the very best sales price, but I'll also push for lower closing costs.
-And once we've reached an agreement, I'll fully clarify the closing costs so you know exactly what you're paying for.
+Sellers: As we negotiate your transaction, I'll not only work to get the optimal sales price, but I'll also advocate for limited closing costs.
+And once we've reached an agreement, I'll walk you through the closing costs so you know exactly what you're paying for.

-Buyers: If you are buying a house in Macon County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's prior experience and is required to be within a suitable range so you're not startled when you show up at the closing appointment.
-I'll be willing to look over the LE with you, answering your questions and highlighting any estimates that seem off.
+Buyers: If you are buying a house in Macon County, you will get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's previous experience and is required to be within a reasonable range so you're not startled when you come to the closing table.
+I'll be willing to go through the LE with you, answering your questions and highlighting any estimates that are uncertain.

 Got a Question?